 Ownership of and rights to intellectual property are covered by clauses in the contract.

 Typically intellectual property rights are retained by the applicant although certain rights of usage may be applied by the funding authority including royalty-free, non-exclusive licence rights and the right to require licenses to third parties, at a fair market price.

 If you require further clarification, please seek your own legal advice.
-Please register on the Delta procurement portal to access the contract.

 The contract is non-negotiable.
 You must ensure that your organisation and any subcontractors agree to the terms before you submit your application.

 If you are awarded funding, the contract included in the application pack cannot be amended.
 The contract was available with the other application documents on the Delta procurement portal.

 We are always looking for qualified people to help assess applications for the UK Seafood Innovation Fund.

 To be an assessor you need to adhere to these conditions: